sentclose/sentc-docs/docs/src/guide/group.md

 ## Invite more user

-There are two methods how to get more users to a group, by invite and by join request.
+There are two methods to add more users to a group: by invitation or by join request.
-When inviting a user or accepting a join request, the group keys are encrypted by the new members actual newest public key.
+When a user is invited or their join request is accepted, the group keys are encrypted using the new member's most current public key.

 ### Invite a user

-This is called from a group admin (rank 0 - 2) to a non group member.
-The non group member can accept or reject the invite.
+Inviting a user is done by a group administrator (ranks 0-2) to a non-group member.
+The non-group member can choose to accept or reject the invitation.

 :::: tabs type:card